opeltre/domorphic/README.md

 [examples](http://mathchat.fr:8083/vv)

-## plain javascript dynamic templating
+## plain js dynamic templating

-* lightweight syntax to design the DOM in plain js
+* lightweight syntax to design the DOM
 * functional and event-based for dynamism

 **Design a virtual dom architecture:**